PNC Long Put Strategy

 What is a long put on PNC?

 A long put on PNC is the long put strategy applied to PNC (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With PNC stock trading near $212.85, the strikes shown on this page are snapped to the nearest listed PNC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PNC stock at $256.94 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed PNC chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are PNC long put max profit and max loss calculated?